This site requires a more recent version of Adobe Flash Player to function properly.

 On the basis of revenue, Revlon ($1.9 billion revenues) is much smaller than L'Oreal (over $30 billion), Avon (~$9 billion) and Estee Lauder (~$11 billion), therefore Revlon has less money to spend on marketing, an extremely important factor for success in the cosmetics industry.

 A heavy debt burden with moderately growing sales also constricts Revlon's ability to invest in R&D, which is crucial for an industry thriving on innovation.
-In 2012, 2013, and 2014 the company spent $24.2 million, $26.9, and $31.6 million on research and development activities, which is low compared to that of its competitors like L'Oreal and Estee Lauder.
+In 2012, 2013, and 2014, the company spent $24.2 million, $26.9 million, and $31.6 million on research and development activities, which is low compared to that of its competitors like L'Oreal and Estee Lauder.
 L'Oreal's R&D budget is currently over $1 billion and Estee Lauder's research and development costs over $150 million.